 The settings of each baseband in the correlator are independent, so the bandwidth, resolution and correlator mode as well as the value of LO4 can be different for each baseband.
-For example, it is possible to have a 58
+For example, it is possible to have 58

-2Note that with tuning setups having multiple basebands, only the hardware LO1 and LO2, the requested frequencies may not appear in exactly the center channel in all the spws, because of the non-continuous coverage of LO2.
-Normally the tuning algorithm will use LO4 to compensate for this and re-center the lines.
-However in the widest bandwidth modes (FDM 1875 MHz and TDM) the spws cannot be shifted using LO4.
-Then the sum of the absolute frequency offsets in all basebands can be as much as 26.38 MHz for 4-baseband setups, giving a worst-case average baseband offset of 6.6 MHz; this is considered small compared with the bandwidth (and the frequency labelling will still be correct).
-See Section B.2 and "ALMA LO System Setup Algorithms" (Scott, 2009) for more details.
+2Note, with tuning setups having multiple basebands the requested frequencies may not appear in exactly at the center channel in all the spws.
+This is because of the non-continuous coverage of the LO2.
+Normally, the tuning algorithm will use LO4 to compensate for this and re-center the lines.
+However, in the widest bandwidth modes (FDM and TDM 1875 MHz correlator modes, see chapter 5) the spws cannot be shifted using LO4.
+Then, the sum of the absolute frequency offsets in all basebands can be as much as 26.38 MHz for 4-baseband setups, giving a worst-case average baseband offset of 6.6 MHz; this is considered small compared with the bandwidth (and the frequency labeling will still be correct).
+See Section B.2 and "ALMA LO System Setup Algorithms" (Scott, 2009; ALMA-70.35.60.00-3001-A-DSN) for more details.